secretstartups/handbook/content/handbook/finance/expenses.md

 - Baby gifts are not reimbursable, as the GitLab People team already sends team members a congratulatory gift.
 - The cost of the gifts and flowers provided to GitLab Team Members will be allocated to the senders departmental budget.
 The allowable cost for gifts is up to $125 USD (including shipping) per gift.
 - If you would like to buy holiday gifts for your team, these need to be done personally and should not be expensed.
 - People Managers are to use their own personal card for expense reimbursement.
-People Managers will need to be sure to use Team MemberGiftsFlowers and the account 6028 in Navan Expense for the expense.
+People Managers will need to be sure to use Team `EmployeeGiftsFlowers` and the account 6028 in Navan Expense for the expense.
 - For further questions regarding expensing of gifts and flowers, please reach out to the AP team via the #expense-reporting-inquiries Slack channel or through email (expenses@gitlab.com).

 {{% panel header="**Coding**" header-bg="green" %}}